-Xanax and alcohol both work with the gamma-aminobutyric acid (GABA) neurotransmitter in the mind.
+Xanax and alcohol both work with the gamma-aminobutyric acid (GABA) neurotransmitter produced by the brain.
 This can cause a release of serotonin and dopamine.
 People take both drugs at once to achieve synergistic effects that lead to euphoria and intense relaxation.
 Unfortunately, this drug combination can also cause side effects like reduced motor reflexes or lethargy.

 When someone takes this combination together, it can cause unconsciousness or even comatose states.
 Because the liver metabolizes alcohol before most other substances, people who drink alcohol and take Xanax will eliminate Xanax at a slower rate from their bodies.
 This can lead to a toxic buildup of Xanax and the need for a Xanax detox program.

 If someone takes alcohol and Xanax, it can cause extreme fatigue.
 Since these drugs can cause someone’s blood pressure to fall, the individual may feel lightheaded or dizzy.
 They may also feel a sense of lethargy and find it difficult to think.
 Sometimes, the individual has problems remembering things or concentrating.

 When someone is under the influence of alcohol and Xanax, they may become irritable or aggressive.
 They may suffer from cognitive symptoms like feeling mentally fuzzy.
-Because of the way these substances interact in the mind, the individual will have issues forming new memories.
+Because of how these substances interact with brain chemistry, the individual will have issues forming new memories.
 This can lead the individual to blackout.
-In serious cases, individuals may experience breathing problems, decreased oxygen flow to the brain, heart problems, kidney damage or an overdose.
+In serious cases, individuals may experience breathing problems, decreased oxygen flow to the brain, heart problems, kidney damage, or an overdose.

 Mixing Xanax and alcohol is unhealthy.
 It can also be a potentially life-threatening decision.
-Once someone realizes they need help, an alcohol rehab for men in Texas can help them get the care they need.
+Once someone realizes they need help, an alcohol rehab center in Texas can help them get the care they need.